ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 We believe Read the Docs solves a real need in the software world, and we hope you join us in the next stage.

-Our mission it to build world-class documentation tools for developers, and we would love to have you aboard.
+Our mission is to build world-class documentation tools for developers, and we would love to have you aboard.

 .. _create: http://ericholscher.com/blog/2010/aug/16/announcing-read-docs/